 - Using the Registry Editor, copy the registry key that you want to reset or delete.
 To do so, right-click on the key and click Copy Key Name.

 - Run RegASSASIN (as administrator) and paste the registry key that was copied in the previous step.

 - Select the following checkboxes:

 - Delete registry key and all subkeys

-The registry key is deleted!
+The stubborn and inaccessible registry key is now deleted!

-In case a software installation in your PC fails due to lack of permissions to write to a specified registry key, you can simply reset the corresponding registry key (without deleting the key) using RegASSASSIN.
+In case a software installation in your PC fails due to lack of permissions to write to a specified registry key, you can reset the corresponding registry key (without deleting the key) using RegASSASSIN.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
-He is passionate about Microsoft technologies and he has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.
+He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.